 Elimination of the “stretch” provision

-One of the most controversial provisions of the SECURE Act is the elimination of so-called taxable “stretch RMDs.”
+One of the most controversial provisions of the SECURE Act is the elimination of so-called taxable “stretch IRA.”

 In the past, non-spouses (such as your children or grandchildren) who inherited an IRA or employer retirement plan account could reduce the amount of annual RMDs by “stretching” them out over their expected life expectancy.

-Now, non-spouse heirs who inherit your retirement accounts must complete RMDs within ten years of your death.
-If the assets are not in a Roth IRA, these higher RMDs will be taxable as ordinary income, which could result in undesirable tax burdens for your heirs.
+Now, non-spouse heirs who inherit your retirement accounts must fully deplete the assets in these accounts within ten years of your death.
+While annual RMDs are not required, if the assets are not in a Roth IRA, any distributions of tax-deductible or pre-tax contributions and tax-deferred earnings will be taxable as ordinary income, which could result in undesirable tax burdens for your heirs.

 Expanded benefits for retirement savers